If Beirut is this severed, I’m fretful about what it would be like to walk in the streets of Damascus again.

 So what would it mean to walk again in Damascus then.
 All I have to do is ask a Palestinian who knows all too well the sensation of being estranged in their own city and a recurrent stranger in all the close enough lands.

 Torn.
 Apart.
 At best it’s a new tear scabbing.
 For the most part, it is as raw as an open wound or as disfigured as an untended one.
-Generational sewing at the same seems.
+Generational sewing at the same seams.
 Sometimes all there is to look at is how disfigured we are.
 Other times, it’s almost unbearable to see how beautiful we appear – to those who don’t have skin in the pain.

 Beirut with it’s just-about-lit alleyways and skeletons for buildings, feels the way youth should and looks like the old woman looking down at her street from the draped balcony with the plants.